Danielle9897/docs/Documentation/5.2/Raven.Documentation.Pages/client-api/session/what-is-a-session-and-how-does-it-work.dotnet.markdown

 {INFO: }

 RavenDB Client is a native way to interact with a RavenDB database.
-It **is not** an Object–relational mapping (ORM) tool.
-Although if you're familiar with NHibernate of Entity Framework ORMs you'll recognize that the session is equivalent of NHibernate's session and Entity Framework's DataContext which implement UoW pattern (same as RavenDB's session).
+It _is not_ an Object–relational mapping (ORM) tool.
+Although if you're familiar with NHibernate of Entity Framework ORMs you'll recognize that the session is equivalent of NHibernate's session and Entity Framework's DataContext which implement UoW pattern as well.

 {INFO/}